kar1n1911/ssh-CLI-of-terminal/README.md

 ssh_cli export backup.json
 ```

 `import`: Import configuration from a specified file path.
+And maybe it will only import, not add.

+Use it wisely.

 ```bash
 ssh_cli import backup.json
 ```

 `sync-send`: Send the configuration to a target IP for synchronization.
+NOT TESTED.

 ```bash
 ssh_cli sync-send 192.168.1.20
 ```

 `sync-recv`: Receive configuration from another device (blocks until received).
+NOT TESTED.

 ```bash
 ssh_cli sync-recv